UPDATES REGARDING COVID-19

 To protect our staff and customers, we cannot let anybody inside the store without a mask.
 If you have a medical condition the prevents you from being able to wear a mask, we can offer you a face shield, or we ask that you use our online shopping program.
 We will work with you to get a same-day slot, and can waive the $5 fulfillment fee for you.

-To protect the health and safety of our staff and customers, we are unable to except product returns currently.
+To protect the health and safety of our staff and customers, we are unable to except returned product inside of our stores.
+If you’ve received a product that doesn’t meet our usual quality standards, please stop by customer service, and a Good Earthling can help you with a refund or credit.
 We are still accepting returns of Straus bottles and Good Earth deposit items, such as mason jars, as these undergo a rigorous sanitation process.
 Please bring your Good Earth deposit items to the entrance of the store.
 We will re-evaluate this policy when the COVID-19 situation stabilizes.

 Self-Serve Kitchen and Bulk Offering